chihsinh/todo-list/README.md

 </p>

 ### References
-The file 'public/img', 'src/components/Header.js', and 'public/styles.css' are provided by the Professor Huang and the TAs of Web Programming in NTU.
+The files 'public/img', 'src/components/Header.js', and 'public/styles.css' are provided by the Professor Huang and the TAs of Web Programming in NTU.